elliotrpmorris/curriculum-vitae-builder/README.md

 ## Testing the application

-Each section has a command for creating, updating, and deleting and any nested objects also have their own delete command.
-These nested objects can be created and updated on their corresponding section.

 1. Open insomnia at the top left click `Application` then `Preferences` then click the `Data` tab.

 2. Click `Import data` then `from file` navigate to the root folder of `curriculum-vitae-builder` and select the `Insomnia_Requests.json`